-But the truth is, we’re not trying to usher in a new age of cyborg-driven lobbies.
+The truth is, digitizing the front desk isn’t ushering in a new age of cyborg-driven lobbies.
 Far from it.
-We know from helping hundreds of businesses manage their front-desk operations that no software system can fully replace the skills and judgement of a competent, proactive, human receptionist.
+At The Receptionist, we know this first hand from helping hundreds of businesses manage their front-desk operations that no software system can fully replace the skills and judgement of a competent, proactive, human receptionist.

 Receptionists these days are taking on a lot of new roles that reflect the changing needs of today’s customer-service-focused, brand-competent companies.
 (Related: Does Your Office Need a Director of First Impressions?)